infovirtuel/Atera-Report-Generator/README.md

 :white_check_mark: Remove necessity for filepath if CSV/PDF is not selected

-:x: harmonisation of report rows and labels for teams/pdf/ui/csv
+:x: harmonisation of report rows and labels for teams/pdf/ui/csv (1.5.3.9 Release)

 :white_check_mark: Cleanup of redundant functions to make the integration of http/generic/tcp devices easier